VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

-__Send Push Notification to User using Java-Script App42 API :__ If you want to send Push Notification message using App42 API , pass the userId and message in below method .
+__Send Push Notification to User using JavaScript App42 API :__ If you want to send Push Notification message using App42 API , pass the userId and message in below method .

 ```